 [Section 83 inserted by No. 25 of 2005 s.
 10.]

-Division 2 — Power to lease

-84. Power to lease land on which arrears of rates are due
+84. Land for which there are unpaid water supply charges, Corporation may possess and lease

-(1) When in respect of any land any moneys due for water supply charges or interest thereon have, whether before or after or partly before and partly after the commencement of this Act been unpaid for 3 years or longer, the Corporation may, subject to the conditions hereinafter prescribed and notwithstanding anything to the contrary contained in the Transfer of Land Act 1893, the Land Act 1933 3, or the Mining Act 1904-1937 6, and notwithstanding any change that may have taken place in the meantime in the ownership of the land —
+(1) When in respect of any land any moneys due for water supply charges or interest thereon have, whether before or after or partly before and partly after the commencement of this Act been unpaid for 3 years or longer, the Corporation may, subject to the conditions hereinafter prescribed and notwithstanding anything to the contrary contained in the Transfer of Land Act 1893, the Land Act 1933 3, or the Mining Act 1904-1937 7, and notwithstanding any change that may have taken place in the meantime in the ownership of the land —